 This frittata is a brilliant way to use up gorgeous roasted vegetables, either freshly roasted or leftovers.
 The other night, after some very posh curry and chips (see below), I pondered how to use the leftover potatoes.
 It’s been a while since our last Spain time and I know Jane loved Potato Tortillas so this was a no brainer.
 I know the art of romance, surprise frittata!

 A tortilla is basically a Spanish name for an unfolded omelette.
 Most people will cook this in a pan and then grill it (this is also called a ‘Frittata’ in Italy or even a ‘Kuku’ in Iran – confused yet?!) but I’ve made it easier, pop it in the oven and all is well.
 In fact, omellete’s seem to be a staple in most countries I visit, from North Africa to India, the world loves an omellete.
 Making it a vegan delight is quick and easy.
-I’ve cooked this for many non-vegans and they love it, a few glugs of olive oil for richness and no one misses those strange oval chicken things.
+I’ve cooked this for many non-vegans and they love it, a few glugs of olive oil for richness and no misses out on flavour.

 Frittata is very happy when paired with a grain salad and some green leaves.
 That’s lunch!
 I’ve made a little Farro and Canellini Bean Salad, packed with crunch and the wholesome feel of the farro, served with some top salad leaves from our local organic farm.
 When the leaves are this good, with amazing vitality, fresh flavour and texture, I just give them a quick rinse and tear them up with my hands.
 Finely slicing amazing salad leaves just seems like a waste.
 I love to see their shapes.